 - To-dos (Tasks): Review each to-do or weekly action item to confirm that it was done in the past week.

-- Solve Issues: Review the Issues List (see below) and use the IDS (see below) framework to solve your team’s three major problems.
+- Solve Issues: Review the Issues List (see below) and use the Issues Solving Track to solve your team’s three major problems.

 - Conclusion: Recap the significant parts of the meeting, including public announcements and action items.
 End the session on time, tie up loose ends, and rate the meeting.